badabing2005/PixelFlasher/README.md

     - Flashes in the chosen `Flash Mode` just like a stock image, i.e. bootloader, custom ROM and radio images in the original order that they were in the stock firmware.
     - Patching `boot.img` can be performed if the option is selected.
     - Flash Mode is similar to basic flash mode described above in step 7.
-3. Custom Flash. select this to switch from flashing a package file to flashing a single file.
+4. Custom Flash. select this to switch from flashing a package file to flashing a single file.
-4. Browse to select a a valid image file (.img or .zip).
+5. Browse to select a a valid image file (.img or .zip).
 Choose the dropdown to select image type.
     - boot (can be flashed to Live or boot) - Expected file type .img
-    - vbmeta - Expected file type .img
-    - recovery - Expected file type .img
-    - radio - Expected file type .img
     - bootloader - Expected file type .img
     - dtbo - Expected file type .img
+    - product - Expected file type .img
+    - radio - Expected file type .img
+    - recovery - Expected file type .img
+    - super_empty - Expected file type .img
+    - system - Expected file type .img
+    - system_ext - Expected file type .img
+    - system_other - Expected file type .img
+    - vbmeta - Expected file type .img
+    - vbmeta_system - Expected file type .img
+    - vbmeta_vendor - Expected file type .img
     - vendor - Expected file type .img
+    - vendor_boot - Expected file type .img
     - vendor_dlkm (the device will be put into fastbootd mode during this operation) - Expected file type .img
     - image - Expected file type .zip
+    - SIDELOAD - Expected file type .zip

 ## Credits